realglobe-Inc/sheeted/doc/readme.md

 Table UI web application development framework.

-Sheeted aims to make it extremely easy to develop Sheet-based web applications for organizations internal use.
-You have only to write data models, bissiness rules, validations, and access policies, then REST API and UI will be generated automatically.
+Sheeted aims to make it extremely easy to develop sheet-based web applications which are often used for organizations internal use and for some management use.
+With Sheeted, you will be released from boring coding not concerned with business rules.
 You can develop practical Table UI web applications 10x faster with Sheeted.

 ## Features

-* REST API and UI is auto generated
+* REST API and UI are auto generated
 * Support SAML Authentication
 * Easy to deploy
 * and more